agude/agude.github.io/_books/star_light.md

 sci-fi.[^game]

 [^game]:
-    > Writing a science fiction story is fun, not work. [...] the fun [...]
+    > Writing a science fiction story is fun, not work. [... ] The fun, and
-    > lies in treating the whole thing as a game. [...]
-The rules must be
+    > the material for this article, lies in treating the whole thing as a
+    > game.
+I've been playing the game since I was a child, so the rules must
-    > quite simple.
-They are; for the reader of a science-fiction story, they
+    > be quite simple.
+They are; for the reader of a science-fiction story,
-    > consist of finding as many as possible of the author's statements or
+    > they consist of finding as many as possible of the author's statements
-    > implications which conflict with the facts as science currently
+    > or implications which conflict with the facts as science currently
     > understands them.
 For the author, the rule is to make as few such slips
-    > as he possibly can. [...]
-Certain exceptions are made, but fair play
+    > as he possibly can.
-    > demands that all such matters be mentioned as early as possible in the
-    > story.

     Clement in Wirlygig World.